 Currently, the Waisman Center provides clinical care through specialty clinics that are operated in collaboration with University of Wisconsin Hospital and Clinics and several University of Wisconsin‐Madison academic departments.
 Clinical services are clustered to address developmental concerns in three areas:

-- developmental disabilities, including autism spectrum and other disorders;
+- developmental disabilities, including autism spectrum and other disorders

-- neuromotor disabilities (including augmentative communication); and
+- neuromotor disabilities (including augmentative communication)

 - genetics and heritable disorders.

-If you are a current University of Wisconsin‐Madison student, contact your academic department to arrange clinical training opportunities at the Waisman Center.
+If you are a current University of Wisconsin‐Madison student, contact your academic department to arrange clinical training or observation opportunities at the Waisman Center.
 Students from other colleges and universities may also pursue field placements at the Waisman Center as individually arranged by the students’ program faculty.